erduotong/nuitka-doc-zh/helper/--help/output.md

 原始简介:
 ```
 User provided Yaml file with package configuration.
 You can include DLLs,
 remove bloat, add hidden dependencies.
-Check User Manual for a complete
+Check the Nuitka Package Configuration
-description of the format to use.
-Can be given multiple times.
-Defaults to
+Manual for a complete description of the format to use.
+Can be given multiple
-empty.
+times.
+Defaults to empty.
 ```
 中文简介:
 ```